Amherst Tennis Club Player Levels

 Developing simple abbreviated serve – comfortable in the service box, developing feel from further back and beginning to add elements to simple technique.

-Learning about the game – more confident with basic rules and tactics, where to stand.
+Learning about the game – more confident with basic rules, tactics and where to stand.

 Fitness level – could be anything from not very high to athlete!